 These guys have each released their drill/driver kits that are remarkably good and cost-efficient.
 I have looked at two of the best kits around and compared them to help you make an informed decision on which one to get for your tool collection.

 The Bosch DDB181-02 is a power toolkit that consists of the DDB181 compact drill driver, a screwdriver bit, two slim pack lithium ion batteries, a battery charger, and a sturdy contractor bag.
 This drill driver is Bosch’s lightest and most compact offering to date, or so they claim.
 However, after further inspection, it seems that this is accurate.
 This is indeed the smallest drill driver in the 12V category.

 This is the best choice for those looking for a basic drill to work on small projects around the home.
-At a little over $110, this is quite a steal owing to Bosch’s undeniably good reputation as a manufacturer of reliable and high-quality power tools.
+This is quite a steal owing to Bosch’s undeniably good reputation as a manufacturer of reliable and high-quality power tools.

 It is 7.1 inches long and weighs 3 lbs.
 This is incredibly light and compact, perfect for those hard to reach areas.
 HVAC professionals and electricians who do a lot of overhead drilling and driving would surely benefit greatly from this kit.